Magnetic fields: Impact on the rotation curve of the Galaxy: Assumptions and governing equations

 It is assumed that the magnetic field can be decomposed into an average part $\bar{\BB}(R)$ varying only on the large scale and a small-scale isotropic random field $\bb$, so that $\left<\bb\right>=0$.
 We will refer to $\left<b^{2}\right>^{1/2}$ as the strength of the random (or turbulent) magnetic field.
 At scales larger than the coherence length of the small-scale magnetic field, it is useful to define the strength of the total magnetic field as $B_{\rm tot}^{2}=\bar{B}^{2}+\left<b^{2}\right>$.
-In the equilibrium configuration, we assume that the regular magnetic field consists of a planar magnetic field $\bar{\BB}(R)=(\bar{B}_{R},\bar{B}_{\phi},0)$ (in cylindrical coordinates), with $\bar{B}_{R}\ll \bar{B}_{\phi}$, We further assume that the radial velocity of the gas, $v_{R}$, is much smaller than $v_{\phi}$, and thus it can be ignored; thus the velocity in the disk is $\vv=(0,v_{\phi},0)$ in cylindrical coordinates\footnote{This is an approximation because the magnetic field creates a torque, unless $\bar{B}_{R}=0$, leading to a radial inflow of gas (S\'anchez-Salcedo 1997b).}.
+In the equilibrium configuration, we assume that the regular magnetic field consists of a planar magnetic field $\bar{\BB}(R)=(\bar{B}_{R},\bar{B}_{\phi},0)$ (in cylindrical coordinates), with $\bar{B}_{R}\ll \bar{B}_{\phi}$, We further assume that the radial velocity of the gas, $v_{R}$, is much smaller than $v_{\phi}$, and thus it can be ignored; so the velocity in the disc is $\vv=(0,v_{\phi},0)$ in cylindrical coordinates\footnote{This is an approximation because the magnetic field creates a torque, unless $\bar{B}_{R}=0$, leading to a radial inflow of gas (S\'anchez-Salcedo 1997b).}.
 In principle, each component of the interstellar gas can rotate at different velocity.
 Since we are only interested in the rotation curve of neutral atomic gas, we will consider the dynamics of this component and ignore the presence of molecular hydrogen gas.
 In the Milky Way, this is a good approximation especially at $R>10$ kpc because it is at these galactic distances where the neutral atomic hydrogen is dominant in the mass budget of the interstellar gas.

-Because of the symmetry about $z=0$, we take that all the derivatives with respect to $z$ are negligible near the midplane of the disk.
+Because of the symmetry around $z=0$, we take that all the derivatives with respect to $z$ are negligible near the midplane of the disc.
 Under these circumstances, the radial component of the motion equation of the gas at $z=0$ reads

 where $v_{\rm mag}^{2}$ is the contribution of the regular (azimuthal) magnetic field:

 and $v_{P}^{2}$ is the contribution by pressure gradients,

 where $\rho$ is the gas volume density at the midplane and $P_{T}(R)=P_{g}+P_{b}+P_{\mathrm CR}$ is the total gas pressure consisting of the gas kinetic pressure (thermal plus turbulent), the magnetic pressure $P_{b}$, arising from the random magnetic field component plus also the pressure by cosmic rays $P_{CR}$ (the pressure by radiation will be ignored).
 More specifically, the kinetic pressure $P_{g}$ is given by